kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/homework/homework7.md

 *Requirements:*

-* Provide a reports in word/pdf format with all the screenshots of each step.
+* Provide a report in word/pdf format with all the screenshots of each step.
   Please do not use my images but use your own one.

 * Follow the following links, 4 labs in total, each 25 pts.